flowchartsman/boltqueue/README.md

 boltqueue's PQueue type represents a priority queue.
 Messages may be inserted into the queue at a numeric priority between 0(highest) and 255(lowest).
-Messages are dequeued following priority order first, then time ordering, with the newest messages of the highest priority emerging first.
+Messages are dequeued following priority order, then time ordering, with the oldest messages of the highest priority emerging first.

 ## Usage